mattermost/performance-reports/ceiling-tests/v2/README.md

 Apart from the raw numbers in the previous table, running these tests revealed some key points:

-- The main bottleneck we see across most of the tests is CPU.
+- The main bottleneck we see across most of the tests is application CPU.
 - Elasticsearch: Ceiling Tests v2 is the first time we add Elasticsearch to a batch of performance tests in a structured way.
 We learned some interesting things:
   - Elasticsearch improved performance by an order of magnitude in the lower-end tests, when the main bottleneck was the DB.
 This proves that Elasticsearch is the best solution when the database is struggling.
   - However, ES did absolutely nothing in the high-end tests, that were always bound by CPU.